 Respondents to the Northern Ireland Safe Community Survey are asked to rate how much of a problem different types of anti-social behaviour are in their area.
-The latest available figures covering the period April 2020 to March 2021 show that 6% of respondents perceived a high level of anti-social behaviour in their area.
-Due to the Covid-19 pandemic, changes were made to the survey's methodology to the extent that figures for 2020/21 must be considered separately from previous figures in the data series, 2003/04 to 2019/20.
-For this reason the Perception of ASB data point for 2020/21 is presented differently to the previous data series.
+The latest available figures covering the period April 2021 to March 2022 show that 7% of respondents perceived a high level of anti-social behaviour in their area.
+Due to the Covid-19 pandemic, changes were made to the survey's methodology to the extent that figures for 2020/21 and 2021/22 must be considered separately from previous figures in the data series, 2003/04 to 2019/20.
+For this reason the Perception of ASB data points for 2020/21 and 2021/22 are presented differently to the previous data series.

-Further information on these findings and the changes made to the survey is available from the Findings from the 2020/21 Northern Ireland Safe Community Telephone Survey (opens in a new window) on the Department of Justice for Northern Ireland website.
+Further information on these findings and the changes made to the survey is available in the Findings from the 2021/22 Northern Ireland Safe Community Telephone Survey (opens in a new window).